-Attempting to connect the database client software to the RDBMS you are using is the first step toward isolating connection problems in Essbase Integration Services.
-Once you have verified that these components are communicating properly, you have a good base from which to test the remainder of the connection chain.
+If your ODBC connections require database client software, the first step toward isolating connection problems in Essbase Integration Services is to attempt to connect the database client software to the RDBMS that you are using.
+After you have verified that these components are communicating properly, you have a good base from which to test the remainder of the connection chain.